godisreal/evac-prt5-tool/README.rst

 For fds+evac, users should first run a fds+evac case by using either fds5 or fds6, and ensure you get prt5 data file (with suffix .prt5).
 The binary data will be extracted and visualized by this evac-prt5-tool.

 The binary data from our simulation platform CrowdEgress is compatible with the fds+evac prt5 data and thus they are extracted and visualized by the same button in GUI.
-<write binary data into txt file>: Write the data into a text file, and it is compliant for both bin or prt5 data file.
+<write binary data into txt file>: Write the binary data into a text file, and it is compliant for both bin or prt5 data file.
-<visualize binary data by pygame>: Visualize the data by using pygame, and it is compliant for both bin or prt5 data file. .
+<visualize binary data by pygame>: Visualize the binary data by using pygame, and it is compliant for both bin or prt5 data file. .

-Users need to select the fds+evac input file together with prt5 data file if the compartment layout is to be visualized together with the agent movement data for a fds+evac test case.
+When visualizing fds+evac prt5 data, users need to manually select the fds+evac input file that generates prt5 data.
+Otherwise the compartment layout will not be visualized together with the agent movement in the pygame screen.
 In the GUI window, uses could either read the bin/prt5 data into a text file or visualize the data by pygame (SDL for python).
 In the pygame screen you can zoom in or zoom out the simulation.
 This program deals with one-floor scenario because it displays agent trajactories in 2D space.

 Please try the following keys when the evac data is visualized by pygame.
 Have fun!
 <Space>: Pause simulation;